Big Brother 18 (American season): Reception

-Controversies
+Critical response

 Bronte D'Acquisto and Paul Abrahamian were captured on live feed making racist remarks about fellow HouseGuest James Huling, who is ethnically Korean.
 Although Huling is a lifelong resident of the United States, D'Acquisto stated that she "will send [Huling] back to Hong Kong".
 In another incident, while discussing Huling, D'Acquisto said: "I want to kick his little Asian ass back to Hong Kong.
 Wherever he came from."
 Furthermore, Abrahamian referred to Huling as a "little Korean man" on multiple occasions.
 These incidents were not aired on the CBS television broadcasts.

 Jozea Flores also created controversy during the beginning of the live feeds, saying that the 4th of July should not be a holiday.
 When a comment became brought up that "a lot of Americans died for our freedom," Flores replied with, "ain't nobody told them to do that."
 While his remarks did not make the live feeds, many of the HouseGuests talked about it.

 Corey Brooks faced some criticism due to homophobic tweets that were found on his Twitter account, as well as homophobic remarks he made while inside the house.
 Brooks also faced more controversy after telling a story on the live feeds of his friend attempting to burn a goat.
 This was not shown on the CBS television broadcasts.

 Paulie Calafiore made a series of offensive remarks to fellow HouseGuest Natalie Negrotti about her breast implants.
 Upon realizing that the house had grown weary of his abuse and running the game, including Negrotti, Calafiore began a campaign of harassment referring to Negrotti's implants and body.
 Calafiore routinely referring to Natalie as "F.T."
 (Fake Tits) and telling Negrotti that she was "as fake as those things on her chest."
 Calafiore also received criticism for his misogynistic and sexist comments about women from New Jersey, stating they "play" men and "spit them out and eat them for breakfast, lunch and dinner."
-He referred to these type of women as "Jersey Girls" and afterward received backlash from female viewers, particularly those from New Jersey, viewing it as a derogatory comment and reinforcing stereotypes.
+He referred to these types of women as "Jersey Girls" and afterward received backlash from female viewers, particularly those from New Jersey, viewing it as a derogatory comment and reinforcing stereotypes.